scenarioo/scenarioo/docs/contribute/demo-server-setup/OVH-Server-Setup.md

 By default it is possible to connect to the server through SSH using a username and password.
 To make access more secure we only want to allow access with a whitelisted SSH key.

 ### Creating the SSH key
-Use PuttyGen (or another tool) to create an SSH key.
+Use PuttyGen (or another tool) to create an SSH key for CircleCI.

 Export the generated key as an OpenSSH key (in PuttyGen: Conversions > Export OpenSSH key) and save it as a *.pem file.